fenago/apache-cassandra/lab_5.md

 -   EODData: [http://eoddata.com](http://eoddata.com/)

 However, there is a caveat that stock quote data might have errors, for example, incorrect high and low prices.
-In this book, I selected Yahoo!
+In this course, I selected Yahoo!
 Finance as the prime Data Feed Provider.
 The following screenshot is a sample of the historical prices of a stock called *GS*: